RadaeePDF-Jugaad/RadaeePDF-Xamarin/README.md

 RadaeePDF-Xamarin
 =================

-Project that enable the use of RadaeePDF SDK for Mobiles (www.radaeepdf.com) with Xamarin development tool.
+Project that enable the use of RadaeePDF SDK (www.radaeepdf.com) with Xamarin development tool.

 ## License